wp-plugins/locations/readme.txt

 == Screenshots ==

 1. This is the Add New Location Page.
+2. This is a demo of a Location from the user side, with a map displayed.
-2. This is the List of Locations - from here you can Edit or Delete a Location.
+3. This is the List of Locations - from here you can Edit or Delete a Location.
-3. This is a demo of a Location from the user side, with a map displayed.
 4. This is the Single Location Widget.
 5. This is the List of Locations Widget.
 6. This is the Store Locator Widget.

 == Changelog ==

+= 1.13 =
+* Adds Free Form text field to Locations.
+* Interface Updates.

 = 1.12 =
 * Adds Store Locator Widget.